Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

 \subsection{Full models of cell movement and birth}

 We combine our descriptions of cell movement and proliferation to form our full discrete and continuous models.
-For our full ABM, we move cells according to Eqn.~\eqref{eqn:ABMmoveM} and then introduce new agents based on Eqn.~\eqref{eqn:ABMbirth} at each simulated day; see SI for details.
+For our full ABM, we move cells according to Eqn.~\eqref{eqn:ABMmoveM} and then introduce new agents based on Eqn.~\eqref{eqn:ABMbirth} at each simulated day; see the SI-\S2 for details.
 For our continuous model, we combine the terms related to movement and birth, such that the cell density evolves according to:

 where the parameters $\aMM$, $\gamma$, $N_\text{bir}$, and $c^+$ have the same interpretations as in \S\ref{sec:modelMove} and \S\ref{sec:modelBirth}.
 Importantly, by assuming that these parameters have the same interpretations, we are assuming that migration and proliferation are additive, so that combining them has no extra influence.
-Our modular fitting approach, which we discuss below and summarize in Fig.~\ref{fig:pipeline}, allows us to evaluate this assumption and better understand the interplay of these two mechanisms.
+Our fitting approach for these parameters, discussed below, allows us to evaluate this choice and better understand the interplay of these two mechanisms in discrete and continuous settings.